jennjwang/jennjwang/README.md

 ⚡ Fun fact: In my free time, I love cafe-hopping ☕️, baking pies 🥧, binging studio ghibli movies 🍿, and playing chess ♟.

-📫 How to reach me: feel free to shoot me an [email](mailto:jennifer_wang@brown.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/jennifer-wang-b156b81b1/).
-I don't bite <3
+📫 How to reach me: You can shoot me an [email](mailto:jennifer_wang@brown.edu) or connect with me on [LinkedIn](https://www.linkedin.com/in/jennifer-wang-b156b81b1/).
+Don't worry, I don't bite <3